Safiq Rahim

-Safiq bin Rahim (Jawi: صفيق بن رحيم; born 5 July 1987) is a Malaysian professional footballer who plays as a midfielder for Malaysian Super League club Johor Darul Ta'zim.
-He has represented the Malaysia national team since 2007.
-Safiq is widely regarded as one of the best Malaysian midfielders of all time.
+Safiq bin Rahim (Jawi: صفيق بن رحيم; born 5 July 1987) is a Malaysian professional footballer who plays as a midfielder.
+He is also a former member of the Malaysia national team.

 Safiq has played for Selangor, KL PLUS, Melaka United and Johor Darul Ta'zim.
 He was the part of Johor Darul Ta'zim squad which won the AFC Cup in 2015 and also the part of Selangor squad which won the 2010 Malaysia Super League.

 Safiq has been named in the Malaysia national squad for three major tournaments: the 2007 AFF Championship, 2010 AFF Championship and 2014 AFF Championship.
-In 2010 AFF Championship, he was the part of Malaysia under-23 squad which won the AFF Championship title.
-He was also the part of Malaysia senior squad which won the 2010 AFF Championship title.
+In the 2010 AFF Championship, he was a part of Malaysia's under-23 squad which won the AFF Championship title.
+He was also a part of Malaysia's senior squad which won the 2010 AFF Championship title.

-Safiq has been honoured with the Football Association of Malaysia National Football Awards for the Best Midfielder Award for 2011 and 2012 as voted by public.
+Safiq has been honoured with the Football Association of Malaysia National Football Awards for the Best Midfielder Award for 2011 and 2012 as voted by the public.
 He also was voted as the best Malaysian footballer in 2015 by Goal.com.
-He was voted as the best Malaysian footballer in 2016 and 2017 by the FOX Sports Asia.
+He was voted as the best Malaysian footballer in 2016 and 2017 by FOX Sports Asia.
 He also was awarded as 2015 AFC Cup Most Valuable Player.

 Safiq was named in the Malaysian Squad of the Year 10 times from 2006 to 2016.
 He was named in the AFF Squad of the Year 3 times from 2012 to 2014.

 Early life

-Safiq bin Rahim was born and raised in Kuala Selangor, which approximately 43 kilometres from Shah Alam, the capital of Selangor.
-His passion towards football began since he was a kid.
-At first, his parents did not approve him to be a professional footballer as they wanted him to focus on the academics.
-As the result, he entered SMK Seksyen 11 (Sekolah Sukan Selangor) and Bukit Jalil Sports School from 2003 to 2007 to further his studies.
+Safiq bin Rahim was born in Seremban, Negeri Sembilan and grew up in Selangor.
+His passion towards football began when he was a kid.
+At first, his parents did not approve of him being a professional footballer as they wanted him to focus on academics.
+As a result, he entered SMK Seksyen 11 (Sekolah Sukan Selangor) and Bukit Jalil Sports School from 2003 to 2004 to further his studies.

 Club career

 Selangor

-During Safiq's time with Selangor youth in 2008, during Malaysia President Cup final, he has scored the winning goal against Perak as the result Selangor won by 1–0.
-After showing promise with the youth side, Safiq has been promoted to the Selangor senior team in 2007.
-However, he had a hard time to secure a place in the line up under coach Dollah Salleh.
+Safiq was promoted to the Selangor first team in the 2006/2007 season.
+Under Dollah Salleh, he made his debut on 27 December 2006 in a 3-1 defeat against Negeri Sembilan which he came in as a substitute.
+In his first season with Selangor, he was nominated as the Most Promising Player for the 2007 FAM National Football Award.
+In the 2007/2008 season, Safiq secured his place in the starting eleven of Selangor's first team, helping Selangor finished 4th in the Malaysia Super League and runners-up in both Malaysia FA Cup and Malaysia Cup.
+In the 2008 Malaysia President Cup final, Safiq's only goal gave Selangor U-21 a 1-0 win over Perak U-21.

 KL PLUS

 On 19 September 2008, Safiq signed a contract with newly promoted club KL PLUS after he turned down the Football Association of Selangor's offer to extend his contract.
-He was appointed as the team vice-captain while Norhafiz Zamani as the team captain.
+Safiq contribute 2 league goals against Pahang and Kuala Muda Naza.
 At the end of 2009 season, Safiq left KL PLUS and returned to Selangor.